Export view data

 • Select a Recurrence for the export to run.

-16. Views with Include Summary Row only: To add a row to the top of your export that includes the sum of all the numeric columns, enable the Include Summary Row check box.
+• To add a row to the top of your export that includes the sum of all the numeric columns, enable the Include Summary Row check box.

-19. Click Export.
+13. Click Export.
 The file appears in your inbox.

-In the inbox, you can see the status of your exports, including a progress bar displaying the completion percentage of the export.
+In the inbox, you can see the status of your exports including a progress bar displaying the completion percentage of the export.

 Symbol Status Description